Peter Svidler: Entering FIDE top 10

 Svidler entered the FIDE top 10 for the first time in January 1998, at ninth with a rating of 2690.
-At Linares, supported by Nigel Short, he showed he could compete at that level of competition with a solid 5.5/12, then came second in Madrid with 5.5/9 in May, a point behind Viswanathan Anand.
-He lost an exhibition internet blitz match against Kasparov 2-0 immediately after.
-It was revealed that Kasparov had accidentally played him two days before in a training match online, Kasparov winning 3-1.
+At Linares, with the support of English Grandmaster Nigel Short, he produced a final score of 5.5/12, demonstrating the ability to compete at his new rating bracket.
+He finished second in Madrid with 5.5/9 in May, a point behind Viswanathan Anand.
+He lost an exhibition internet blitz match against Kasparov 2–0 immediately after.
+It was revealed that Kasparov had accidentally played him two days before in a training match online, Kasparov winning 3–1.

 He won his last two games to share victory at Dortmund with 6/9.
 During the tournament it was confirmed that Svidler's rating had risen above 2700 for the first time to 2710.
 In June he finished a point behind Viktor Korchnoi at Bad Homburg with 6/9 and finished second on tiebreak at the Russian Championship behind Morozevich with 7.5/11.
-Svidler led Russia to gold at the 33rd Chess Olympiad, winning the event in the last round with a 3.5-0.5 defeat of the Netherlands, pushing the United States into silver.
+Svidler led Russia to gold at the 33rd Chess Olympiad, winning the event in the last round with a 3.5–0.5 defeat of the Netherlands, pushing the United States into silver.
 Soon after he finished eighth at Tilburg with 5/11, then came third at the Wydra Memorial Rapid, well behind Anand and Judit Polgar.

-In January 1999 Svidler tied for sixth with 6.5/13 in the blitz and 6.5/13 for ninth place in the Group A main event at Hoogovens.
-In a dip in form he lost five games in Linares to finish a disappointing seventh with 5.5/13, then scored 3.5/9 for ninth on tiebreak at Dos Hermanas in April.
-In early June, Nigel Short introduced Svidler to cricket, a sport for which Svidler is an avid fan, supporting England.
+In January 1999, Svidler participated in the Hoogovens Tournament, finishing in ninth place in the Group A main event and in a tie for sixth place in the blitz, with scores of 6.5/13 in both events.
+He lost five games in Linares to finish a disappointing seventh with 5.5/13, then scored 3.5/9 for ninth on tiebreak at Dos Hermanas in April.
+In early June, Nigel Short introduced Svidler to cricket, of which Svidler would become an avid fan, especially of the England national team.

 At Frankfurt in June–July, Svidler came fourth in the West Masters with 7.5/14 and fifteenth on tiebreak in the Ordix Open (both rapid events).
-Seeded to round two, he defeated Alexej Alexandrov 1.5-0.5 but lost to Kiril Georgiev by the same score.
-In November, he drew an internet rapid match with Morozevich 1-1.
+Seeded to round two, he defeated Alexej Alexandrov 1.5–0.5 but lost to Kiril Georgiev by the same score.
+In November, he drew an internet rapid match with Morozevich 1–1.
 Svidler rounded off his year with third place at the St. Petersburg Blitz Championship.